lodash/lodash/doc/README.md

 If a property name is passed for `callback`, the created "_.pluck" style callback will return the property value of the given element.

-If an object is passed for `callback`, the created "_.where" style callback will return `true` for elements that have the propeties of the given object, else `false`.
+If an object is passed for `callback`, the created "_.where" style callback will return `true` for elements that have the properties of the given object, else `false`.

 #### Aliases
 *head, take*